Diablo Immortal: Core gameplay

 Diablo Immortal is a free-to-play massively multiplayer online (MMO) action role-playing game (ARPG), designed initially for play on mobile devices.
 It is an online-only game, requiring an internet connection during play.
 The game also features cross-save functionality, linking the player's progress to their Battle.net account and allowing them to continue across multiple devices.

-The fast-paced, arcade-like Immortal has many gameplay similarities to Diablo III (such as destructible environments); however, while it retains the vibrant art style of Diablo III, the game's tone is closer to the more sombre style of Diablo II.
+The fast-paced, arcade-like Immortal has many gameplay similarities to Diablo III (such as destructible environments); however, while it retains the vibrant art style of Diablo III, the game's tone is closer to the more somber style of Diablo II.
 It features the isometric graphic style common to games in the series.

 Many of the game's activities are designed to be small in size (Blizzard advise that dungeons, though similar to those from the prior games, average 10–15 minutes in length, with shorter activities lasting 1–5 minutes), so they can fit with the shorter play sessions common to mobile gaming; however, unlike many games in the free-to-play mobile space, Immortal does not feature an "energy" system to limit the amount of free play time available.

 Players can create one or more characters to use within the game.
-When creating a character, players select one of the game's six character classes: Barbarian, Wizard, Monk, Necromancer, Demon Hunter, and Crusader, each with 12 unlockable skills (from which the player chooses five to use concurrently).
+When creating a character, players select one of the game's nine character classes: Barbarian, Wizard, Monk, Necromancer, Demon Hunter, Crusader, Blood Knight, Tempest, or Druid, each with 12 unlockable skills (from which the player chooses five to use concurrently).
 For example, the Barbarian class's skills include slamming a hammer and turning into a whirlwind, whereas the Wizard's skills include a beam of electricity that boomerangs back to its source, dealing damage twice.
 "Charms" can also be acquired within the game and equipped to further increase skill effectiveness and change how they function.